Fa-collab1/DT207G-Moment2a/README.md

 ## About

 - **Purpose**: The repository contains code for a simple REST API developed using Express.
-It includes basic CRUD (Create, Read, Update, Delete) functionalities for managing my work experiences.
-- **Access**: To access the home page of the API, I visit [WorkExperienceAPI](https://jn2307-api-server-8db335f8b5ca.herokuapp.com/).
+- **Access**: To access the home page of the API, I visit [WorkExperienceAPI](https://joni2307-mongodb-fb4a10f76f99.herokuapp.com).[GitHub](https://github.com/Fa-collab1/DT207G-Moment2a/tree/MongoDB).
+- **Functionality**: The API allows me to add, update, delete, and retrieve work experiences.
+It includes basic CRUD (Create, Read, Update, Delete) functionalities.
-- **Database**: PostgreSQL is used to store the course data, provided by Heroku as an add-on.
+- **Database**: A MongoDB database at MongoAtlas is used to store the work experience data.
-- **Deployment**: The API is deployed on Heroku, and the database is also hosted on the same platform.
+- **Deployment**: The API is deployed on Heroku, [WorkExperienceAPI](https://joni2307-mongodb-fb4a10f76f99.herokuapp.com).

 ## Services